Casres/readme-generator/readme.md

 - [How to contribute](#Howtocontribute)

 ## **Description**
-This is a test
+this is a flipping test

 ## **Languages**
-JavaScript,HTML,CSS,ES6,jQuery,Bootstrap,Node,Next.js,React.js,Vue.js,Angular,Svelte,Laravel,Other
+- JavaScript,Node,Other
+-

+## **License**
+This project is licensed under: MIT

 ## **Usage**
-to make sure everything is running correctly
+To run shit

 ## **Installation Instructions**
-npm
+npm my guy

 ## **Contact Information**
-email
+email dude

 ## **FAQ**
 issues

 ## **How to contribute**
-blank
+issues dude